genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/10_apache-camel/03_advanced.md

 The third route demonstrates the use of service discovery to locate another process assumed to be a [Genesis Event Handler](/server-modules/event-handler/basics/) to which a message is then dispatched.

-Remember; if your use case is basic data ingestion, transformation and persistence to GenesisDB then you should first investigate the [Genesis Data Pipeline](/server-modules/integration/data-pipeline/introduction/), which offers a higher-level abstraction than seen here.
+Remember; if your use case is basic data ingestion, transformation and persistence to GenesisDB, then you should first investigate the [Genesis Data Pipeline](/server-modules/integration/data-pipeline/introduction/), which offers a higher-level abstraction than seen here.